19.Significant Figures(1).

 193

-Whereas, when we write 9.00g , we indicate that the measurement done was more accurate( upto two digits after the decimal point).
-Here, we are sure that the weight is exact 9.00g .Such accuracy is obtained by a digital balance, which is more accurate than the simple balance.
-So the last two zeros indicate accuracy and thus are significant along with the non-zero numnber ‘9’.192Thus,0.00900kg/9.00g ⇒ Indicates more exact measurement ⇒ Weighed by digital balance ⇒ High precision.
+Whereas, when we write 9.00g , we indicate that the measurement done was more accurately (upto two digits after the decimal point).
+Here three significant figures are stated.
+So one can be sure that the weight is exact 9.00g.
+Such accuracy is obtained by a digital balance.
+So the last two zeros indicate accuracy and thus are significant along with the non-zero number ‘9’.
+Thus,9.00g ⇒ more exact measurement ⇒ weighed by digital balance ⇒ High precision.

-Rules for calculating significant figures -(Significant figures are highlighted in Orange color)
+Rules for calculating significant figures

-1. All non-zero digits (1 to 9) and zeros in between non-zero digits are considered significant.
+• All non-zero digits (1 to 9) and zeros in between non-zero digits are considered significant.

 e.g. 0.78902 has five significant figures.

 e.g. 0.00867 has three significant digits.
-The zero before the decimal and the two zeros just after the decimal point are not significant numbers.
+The zero before the decimal and the two zeros just after the decimal point are NOT significant numbers.

-Case I – For a number with a decimal point, these trailing zeros are significant.e.g.
-0.2300
+Case I – For a number with a decimal point, these trailing zeros are significant. e.g. 0.2300

-Case II – For a number without a decimal point, the trailing zeros may or maynot be significant.This is a case of ambiguity and one cannot determine the significance of the zeros correctly.e.g.
-Distance between two cities is 1830kms … here we cannot predict whether this distance was accurately measured or just a round figure is mentioned.
+For a number without a decimal point, the trailing zeros may or may not be significant.
+This is a case of ambiguity and one cannot determine the significance of the zeros correctly.

-4. Rounding the digits –
+• Rounding the digits –

 194

-5. Addition & Subtraction – Retain only as many decimals in the final result as those in the number with fewest decimals.
+• Addition & Subtraction – Retain only as many decimals in the final result as those in the number with fewest decimals.

 e.g. 14.22+8.145 +120.4 = 142.765.
 Here, the number with the fewest decimals is 120.4 (only one place after decimal point).Therefore, we will round the answer to have only one digit after decimal point.
 Thus, the answer is 142.8